microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aro/aro_arm_template/_index.md

   ![Screenshot of az_connect_aro shell script](./06.png)

-- In order to keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) (located in the top-right corner in the Azure portal) to run the *az_connect_aro* shell script against the Aro cluster. **Make sure Cloud Shell is configured to use Bash.**
+- In order to keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) (located in the top-right corner of the Azure portal) to run the *az_connect_aro* shell script against the Aro cluster. **Make sure Cloud Shell is configured to use Bash.**

   ![Screenshot of Azure Cloud Shell button in Visual Studio Code](./07.png)